Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 ## Structure of the website

 The website is designed to be easy and user-friendy on all type of devices.
 On desktop, tablet or mobile device there should be no difference for a user to have a fantastic experience.
-All parts are designed to achieve maximum user satisfaction.
-User will get some interaction from the interface as links and buttons will have a hover effects.
+All parts are designed to achieve maximum user satisfaction including the color palette that has been used.
+User will get some interaction from the interface as there are some effects in bottons of  the navbar.

 ## Wireframes